mogoweb/wayland-protocols/README.md

 is to be done in the general Wayland way, using `version` and `since` XML element attributes.

-## Backward incompatible protocol changes for experimental protocols

-A protocol in the experimental phase should expect to see backward incompatible changes at any time.

-Assuming a backward incompatible change is needed here, the procedure for how to do so is the following:

-- Increase the major version number in the protocol XML by 1.
-- Increase the major version number in all of the interfaces in the XML by 1.
-- Reset the interface version number (interface version attribute) of all the interfaces to 1.
-- Remove all of the `since` attributes.

 ## Backward incompatible protocol changes

 Protocols shall try to avoid backwards incompatible protocol changes during